classic-terra/core/custom/gov/README.md

 and have a respective path to execute on but do not perform a full validity check.
 ### Deposit

-To prevent spam, proposals must be submitted with a deposit in the coins defined by the equation `luncMinDepositAmountBasedOnUstc` = `MinUusdDeposit` / real-time price of LUNC at the time of proposal submission.
+To prevent spam, proposals must be submitted with a deposit in the coins defined by the equation `luncMinDepositAmountBasedOnUstc` = `MinUsdDeposit` / real-time price of LUNC at the time of proposal submission.
 ```keeper reference
 github.com/classic-terra/core/v3/custom/gov/keeper/proposal.go#L136-L149
 ```